-In our mind £6 saving for an extra click on a web page is not bad going considering you will likely need all 8 brush heads anyhow.
+In our mind £6 saving for an extra click on a web page is not bad going considering you will likely need all 8 brush heads anyway.

-This is not limited to Oral-B, let’s look at Sonicare in this next example.
+This is not limited to Oral-B, so let’s look at Sonicare in this next example.

 A pack of 4 x ProResults brush heads costs £21.53 or £5.38 per brush head.